Natalie Zea

 In 2010, Zea began starring as Winona Hawkins in the FX critically acclaimed crime drama series Justified as a regular cast member during the first three seasons and recurring guest star later.
 In 2013, she also began starring as Claire Matthews in the Fox drama series The Following.
 Zea played lead character Mickey Holmes-Harris on the canceled-before-airing ABC dramedy series, Members Only, and starred in the 2016–2019 TBS sitcom The Detour.
 In 2020, Zea had a recurring role as Shannon in the CBS sitcom The Unicorn.

 Early life

-Zea was born in Harris County, Texas, attending high school in Monahans, graduating in 1993.
+Zea was born in Houston, Texas, attending high school in Monahans, graduating in 1993.
 She graduated from the American Musical and Dramatic Academy in New York City in 1995.
 Also in 1995, Zea co-starred as Lana Tisdel in the short film Boys Don't Cry.
 In the 1999 feature film version of Boys Don't Cry, the role was played by Chloë Sevigny.
-She also appeared in many national commercials for companies such as Dove, Snickers and Hellman's Salad Dressing.
+She also appeared in many national commercials for companies such as Dove, Snickers, and Hellman's Salad Dressing.